mikaelm1/blind-chat-ios/README.md

 SERVER_HOST = "your ip address"
 ```
 6. Run `python manage.py run`.
 If you don't get any errors, then the server is running.
-You can now run the iOS app, register and start chatting.
+You can now run the iOS app and start chatting!

+### Note

+Running the app on the simulator can sometimes fail to connect to the server.
+If it doesn't connect, rerun the app.